 (4) It is not a defence to a charge of an offence under subsection (3) that information that becomes available under the access order would or may incriminate the accused.

-[Section 28A inserted by No. 39 of 2015 s.
+[Section 28A inserted: No. 39 of 2015 s.
 16.]

 28. Execution of covert search warrant, report to judge about